gvwilson/thirdbit/_posts/2019/2019-07-27-doing-good-and-getting-paid.md

         over the last three years
         because I think that public libraries are one of the crown jewels of civilization and I want to help them however I can.
-        I've also run clasess for local companies in exchange for donations to charities I want to support, which is better for both parties once the tax implications are sorted out.
+        I've also run classes for local companies in exchange for donations to charities I want to support, which is better for both parties once the tax implications are sorted out.

 These are my tips: